hmslima/sambahsacompletegrammar/sambahsa.md

 It's not like the idiotisms are untranslable, it's their direct translation that is unfeasible.
 Are understanding what I am trying to say?

-Different of the national languages, which have native speakers inserted in a determined social context, sambahsa is to be spoken between people of different backgrounds.
-An mongolian will find difficulties in understanding a person who speaks in the german way.

 I am not saying that you have to speak a poor and personalityless sambahsa!
 But you have to be aware in avoiding idiotisms and other forms